Rami Malek – Egypt Today.

 The Upper Egyptian -American star Rami Malek has made it to the Oscars and received Best Actor award after his brilliant portrayal of Queen's main vocalist, the legendary Freddie Mercury, in "Bohemian Rhapsody" movie.

 “I am the son of immigrants from Egypt, a first-generation American... and part of my story is being written right now.
 I could not be more grateful to each and every one of you, and everyone who believed in me for this moment.
-It’s something I will treasure for the rest of my life.” – part of Rami Malek's 2019 Oscars acceptance speech for "Best Actor," Bohemian Rhapsody.
+It’s something I will treasure for the rest of my life.” -Rami Malek's 2019 Oscars acceptance speech for "Best Actor," Bohemian Rhapsody.

-Malek has won all the awards preceding the 91st Academy Awards: The Golden Globes, the BAFTAs and SAG.
+Malek has won all the awards preceding the 91st Academy Awards: The Golden Globes, the BAFTAs and SAG, so we would have been frustrated if he didn’t win an Oscar.

 Leave a Comment